Skip to content

 • yolov7.yaml (architecture)

-adjust the nc parameter and just 26 instead of 80
+adjust the nc parameter to just 26 instead of 80

 • hyp.scratch.custom.yaml